myokyawhtun/PDFMerger/README.md

 ## PHP 5 Compatible

-I have made some changes in original codes to make PHPMerger compatible for PHP 5
+I have made some changes in original codes to make PHPMerger compatible for PHP 5.

+- Update

+I tested with PHP 7.1 on my local machine and it still works.

 ## Support of PDF 1.5 and PDF 1.6